Pengenalan

 • Catatan "Ketersediaan: Unix" berarti bahwa fungsi ini biasanya ditemukan pada sistem Unix.
 Itu tidak membuat klaim tentang keberadaannya pada sistem operasi tertentu.

-• If not separately noted, all functions that claim "Availability: Unix" are supported on macOS and iOS, both of which build on a Unix core.
+• If not separately noted, all functions that claim "Availability: Unix" are supported on macOS, iOS and Android, all of which build on a Unix core.

 • If an availability note contains both a minimum Kernel version and a minimum libc version, then both conditions must hold.
 For example a feature with note Availability: Linux >= 3.17 with glibc >= 2.27 requires both Linux 3.17 or newer and glibc 2.27 or newer.